 The sun is out, you’ve bought your new summer sandals, but the skin on your heels looks dry, cracking and likely to be looking inflamed and feeling quite sore…..

 You possibly have cracked heels! – A common condition that usually occurs as a consequence of exposing the skin to the elements.

-Skin on the heels can easily get dehydrated when exposed to sun, wind and sea.
+The skin on the heels can easily get dehydrated when exposed to sun, wind and sea.
 If not hydrated enough dry skin will split and form cracks also known as fissures.
 These can then create an entry for bacteria and a risk of infection.
-Some people are more prone to dry skin, and risk factors include aging, hormones, some systemic conditions, medication and poor circulation.
+Some people are more prone to dry skin, and risk factors include ageing, hormones, some systemic conditions, medication and poor circulation.